-The card offers benefits in addition to reward points, including complimentary insurances, free wine when you dine at selected restaurants and a personal concierge.
+The Citi Rewards credit card offers benefits in addition to reward points, including complimentary insurance, free wine when you dine at selected restaurants and a personal concierge.
 Further information on these benefits can be found here.

 The card is best suited to travelers who do not want to be locked into any particular airline.
 While the choice of airlines in the Citi Rewards program linked to the Rewards Card is quite limited, it does cover high quality premium airlines that are very active in the Australian market.

 AWP Australia Pty Ltd ABN 52 097 227 177 AFSL 245631 (trading as Allianz Global Assistance) under a binder from the underwriter, Allianz Australia Insurance Limited ABN 15 000 122 850 AFSL 234708 (Allianz) has issued a Complimentary insurance group policy to National Australia Bank Limited (ABN 12 004 044 937, AFSL and Australian Credit Licence 230686) (“NAB”) which allows eligible NAB account holders and cardholders to claim under it as third party beneficiaries by operation of s48 of the Insurance Contracts Act 1984 (Cth).

 NAB is the credit provider and issuer of Citi branded credit cards.
 NAB has acquired the business relating to these products from Citigroup Pty Limited (ABN 88 004 325 080, AFSL and Australian Credit Licence 238098) (“Citi”).

 Citi has agreed with NAB to provide transitional services in relation to the transferred business.
 Any advice on insurance is general advice only and not based on any consideration of your objectives, financial situation or needs.